Shop Subscribe

 Engaging Students in Useful Content Reading Discussion

-Discussing and collaborating during and after the reading assignment can be beneficial in helping students to develop skills like activating and connecting to background knowledge, questioning, visualizing, inferring, and determining importance.
+Discussing and collaborating during and after the reading assignment can be beneficial in helping students develop skills.
+It allows them to activate and connect to background knowledge, questioning, visualizing, inferring, and determining importance.
 Creating the right environment and opportunities for discussion may both encourage students to read deeper and offer alternative perspectives to consider.

 More Ideas for Improving Student Literacy

-Incorporating more reading and writing assignments across the content areas takes time and effort, but effective reading and literacy skills are critical for success in school as a student in the 21st century.
-For more information and ideas to inspire your students’ inner readers and writers, stop by the Reading & Literacy category on the Schoolyard blog!
+Incorporating more reading and writing assignments across the content areas takes time and effort.
+But effective reading and literacy skills are critical for success in today’s schools.
+For more to inspire your readers and writers, stop by the Reading & Literacy category on the Schoolyard blog!

 Tagged With: P21 Skills for Today, Professional Development - Literacy